-Paul Ince, the self proclaimed “Guvnor” retired from playing after a short spell as player-coach at Swindon Town in 2006.
+Former Manchester United and Liverpool midfielder Paul Ince, the self-proclaimed “Guvnor” retired from playing after a short spell as player-coach at Swindon Town in 2006.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-In 2009 Ince returned to MK Dons but he only stayed there for one season before joining Notts County.
-After a string of bad results Ince was sacked from the club in April 2011.
+In 2009 Ince returned to MK Dons for a second spell but he only stayed there for one season before joining Notts County.

-In February 2013, Paul Ince was back in football management with Championship side Blackpool, teaming up with son Tom Ince.
+In February 2013, Ince was back in football management with Championship side Blackpool, on a rolling one-year contract where he teamed up with son Tom Ince.